dhleong/intellivim/README.md

 ### Commands

+`:FindImplementations`  Populate and open the quickfix buffer with locations of implementations of the element under the cursor.
+If there was a single result, it is opened directly.

+`:FindUsages`  Populate and open the quickfix buffer with locations of usages for the element under the cursor.
+If there was a single result, it is opened directly.

 `:FixProblem`  Provide options for fixing the problem under the cursor.
 Press `enter` on the desired fix to attempt it.
 "Import Class" usually works, but other fixes are not thoroughly tested yet.